Mspawan/BookStore_FullStack_fork/README.md

 In order to follow best practices and to make this project as "real-world-like" as possible I have implemented some common functionalities throughout this project.

-Here is a brief description of those functionalities:
+Following is a brief description of those functionalities:

 * **Authentication & Authorization** - implemented by using **Spring Security in conjunction with JWT** technologies.
 Only "Home", "Search" and few other pages are available to unauthenticated users.